obvionaoe/dark/README.md

 ![](images/configure.png)

-once you're there click on "Advanced"
+once you're there, click on "Advanced".

 ![](images/advanced.png)

-a text-box will appear.
-Copy the JavaScript code from the darktheme.js into it and save your changes!
+A text-box will appear, copy the JavaScript code from the darktheme.js file into it and save your changes!

 ![](images/paste.gif)

-All done!
+That's it, all done and ready to use!

 ### Made in